Gabriella439/dhall-manual/manuscript/Introduction.md

   This part covers guides relevant to contributors who wish to share reusable Dhall packages with others.
 You might still find this section interesting even if you don't plan to share code, if only to recognize idioms that package authors will adhere to.

 Reading this manual will give you the confidence and ability to share the Dhall configuration language with your colleagues.
 Does a new person need assistance setting up their development environment to use Dhall?
-Is somebody stuck working through a gnarly type error?
+Is somebody stuck on a gnarly type error?
 Do several contributors need to agree upon an opinionated project layout?
 There's a ready-to-share chapter for each of those subjects (and more) that you can recommend to others.

 You can trust that the advice in this book reflects best practices because I've spent years using the language, supporting other users (both open source and commercial), and steering the ecosystem as the original author of the language.

 I assume that you care about correctness and quality if you've gotten this far, so I provide this personal guarantee: I will refund your purchase of this book, no questions asked, if you believe your use of Dhall has not noticeably reduced your project's defect rate.
-So continue reading to take back your nights and weekends by deploying software that you can trust.
+So continue reading if you want to deploy with confidence and build upon a software foundation that you can trust.